longregen/ts-tiny-activerecord/README.md

 ```

 Each adapter method serves a specific purpose:
+- `getPrimaryKeyField()`: Returns the name of the primary key field
 - `getContext()`: Establishes the database connection or context
 - `get()`: Retrieves a single record by ID
 - `getBy()`: Retrieves first record matching criteria or SQL query